Rick Wowchuk

-Richard Paul "Rick" Wowchuk (/ˈwoʊˌtʃʌk/ WOH-chuk) is a Canadian politician and member of the Legislative Assembly of Manitoba, representing the electoral district of Swan River as a member of the Progressive Conservative Party of Manitoba.
+Richard Paul "Rick" Wowchuk (/ˈwoʊˌtʃʌk/ WOH-chuk; born 1958) is a Canadian politician and member of the Legislative Assembly of Manitoba, representing the electoral district of Swan River as a member of the Progressive Conservative Party of Manitoba.
 He was first elected in the 2016 provincial election, and re-elected in 2019 and 2023.

 During the 2019 election campaign, Wowchuk came under scrutiny after it was revealed he was under sexual harassment allegations from his former constituency office assistant.
-It was reported Wowchuk violated workplace policy on five occasions, including by showing a picture of nude women to his assistant, by making a comment about her wearing a bikini, and through a joke about taking a meeting with her on FaceTime while he himself was bathing.
+It was reported Wowchuk violated workplace policy on five occasions, including by showing a picture of nude women to his assistant, making a comment about her wearing a bikini, and through a joke about taking a meeting with her on FaceTime while he himself was bathing.
 The allegations did not affect Wowchuk at the polls; he was allowed to remain in the PC caucus and was re-elected in his riding by a large margin.

 On October 24, 2023, after an election in which the PCs lost government to the New Democratic Party, he was appointed as the Shadow Minister for Natural Resources.